Mr. THOMPSON's Information Page

 • a sharp pencil (pop-up pencils are good)

-• slim A4 'book' with plastic sleeves to protect and organise your work
+• A slim (thin) A4 binder with at least 10 plastic sleeves to protect and organise your work

-• EVERY WEEK check you have 5 sheets of clean lined paper with your chemistry notes.
+• BE ORGANIZED: EVERY WEEK check you have plenty of sheets of clean lined paper in your bag for notes.
+Regular borrowing of paper is unacceptable

 • Some device for tying hair back if you have long hair (e.g. 'chouchou')

-• 'New Chemistry for You' book for revision exercises
+• 'New Chemistry for You' and 'Advanced Chemistry for You' books for revision review and exercises

 Any questions about the above requirements should be asked in the first week of class, after that I will consider that you understand what is required.